eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` to update a workload and the workload is an inter-workload dependency of at least one other workload and the workload has at least one unfulfilled `DeleteCondition`, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.
+When the WorkloadScheduler receives a new update `WorkloadOperation`, and the workload is an inter-workload dependency of at least one other workload and the workload has at least one unfulfilled `DeleteCondition`, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.